Matt-Wild/faithful/README.md

   - Harb
   - viliger
   - KingEnderBrine
+  - Mystical Chicken

 # Changelog

+- v1.0.9 Copper Gear and Brass Screw Refinements
+  - Fixed issue with the Copper Gear and Brass Screw sometimes not providing their buffs to the player within the teleporter zone.
+  - The Copper Gear and Brass Screw items can now be customised in the config.
 - v1.0.8 Spacious Umbrella and Drowned Visage Customisation
   - The Spacious Umbrella and Drowned Visage items can now be customised in the config.
 - v1.0.7 Toggleable Expansion